gaurav262002/central-library-project/README.md

 * Add the images of students in the ImagesAttendance folder named after their names or Roll Number beforehand.

+* basics.py and ImagesBasic folder is used to demonstrate the working of the face-recognition library.

 ## Running the code

 To run the code, make sure you have the required dependencies installed.
 You can install them by running: